john00123/udacity-rn-001/README.md

 ### Dependencies

 This application is using [React Router](https://www.npmjs.com/package/react-router).
-A collection of navigational components to make browsing through app intuitive behave like html.
+A collection of navigational components to make browsing through app behaviour consistent to and HTML application.

 #### How to use this application